Neural Surface and Reflectance Modelling from 3D Radar Data: Related Work

-Most neural implicit reconstruction methods focus on RGB, RGB-D, lidar, or combinations thereof and might fail in low-visibility environments.
+To learn surface representations more directly, several approaches learn implicit occupancy fields~\cite{mescheder_occupancy_2019, oechsle_unisurf_2021, yan_efficient_2023} or signed distance functions~\cite{yariv_volume_2021}.
+In particular, NeuS \cite{wang_neus_2021} and its extension NeuS2 \cite{wang_neus2_2023} combine volume rendering with an SDF and use a separate network to model view-dependent components.
+Beyond camera-based methods, SHINE-Mapping~\cite{zhong_shinemapping_2023} and 3QFP~\cite{sun_3qfp_2024} learn an SDF from lidar data.
+SHINE-Mapping uses an octree-based data structure to store learnable features.
+Building on this, 3QFP reduces memory usage while maintaining reconstruction quality by replacing octrees with more efficient tri-quadtrees and using Fourier feature positional encoding.
+Neural implicit scene representations have further been applied to other sensors, including ultrasound~\cite{wysocki_ultranerf_2023}, sonar~\cite{qadri_neural_2023, xie_bathymetric_2024}, or synthetic aperture radar (SAR)~\cite{lei_sarnerf_2024, sugavanam_neural_2024}.
+Most neural implicit reconstruction methods, however, focus on RGB, RGB-D, lidar, or combinations thereof and might fail in low-visibility environments.
 While several advances have been made to overcome these challenges~\cite{mildenhall_nerf_2022, chen_dehazenerf_2024}, radar offers an inherently more robust solution.
 Its longer wavelength enables radar signals to penetrate clouds of small particles (dust, smoke, fog, etc.) with little attenuation, making it well-suited for low-visibility conditions without specialised correction techniques.
-For autonomous systems, two types of mmWave radar sensors are commonly used: spinning radars that capture 2D polar images, or system-on-a-chip (SoC) radars that generate 3D radar data cubes with an additional velocity dimension, often referred to as 3+1D or 4D radar.
+For autonomous systems, two types of mmWave radar sensors are commonly used: spinning radars that capture 2D polar images or system-on-a-chip (SoC) radars that generate 3D radar data cubes with an additional velocity dimension, often referred to as 3+1D or 4D radar.